rynoterblanche/DomainDrivenDesign/Specification/README.md

 ## Use Specifications when?

 - You have to cover more than one of the above use cases
-- Your codebase has become complex and you need ensure DRY (do not repeat yourself)
+- Your codebase has become complex and you need ensure DRY (don't repeat yourself)